 - submit your application and pay your registration fee.

 Look at the table on check if your vehicle needs a roadworthy inspection page.

-Most vehicles more than three years old will need a roadworthy inspection.
+If your vehicle is five years old or over it will need a roadworthy inspection.

 If your car needs a roadworthy inspection you can go to a local authorised inspector and book a roadworthy inspection.

 A compliance check is an inspection of a vehicle's identifiers by an approved person.